LiamJCates/Programming-Notes/C++/Values.md

 ## typedef

 C++ allows you to substitute variable types to something that you might find convenient.
+You use the keyword typedef:

+typedef type newname;

-You use the keyword typedef for that.
-Here is an example where a programmer wants to call an unsigned int a descriptive STRICTLY_POSITIVE_INTEGER. typedef unsigned int STRICTLY_POSITIVE_INTEGER;
+Here is an example where a programmer wants to call an unsigned int a descriptive STRICTLY_POSITIVE_INTEGER.

+typedef unsigned int STRICTLY_POSITIVE_INTEGER;
 STRICTLY_POSITIVE_INTEGER numEggsInBasket = 4532;

 typedef or type substitution is particularly convenient when dealing with complex types that can have a cumbersome syntax, for example, types that use templates.

 ## Enumerations
 There are situations where a particular variable should be allowed to accept only a certain set of values.
 These are situations where you don’t want the colors in the rainbow to contain Turquoise or the directions on a compass to contain Left.
 In both these cases, you need a type of variable whose values are restricted to a certain set defined by you.
 Enumerations are exactly the tool you need in this situation and are characterized by the keyword enum.

+enum enum-name { list of names } var-list;

 Enumerations comprise a set of constants called enumerators.

+enum color { red, green, blue } c;
+c = blue;

 In the following example, the enumeration RainbowColors contains individual colors such as Violet as enumerators: enum RainbowColors
 {
 Violet = 0,